kirex0/kirex0/README.md

 Full Stack Developer
 --------------------

 I am an MSU Denver Student graduating in the fall of 2024.
-My experience is in Full Stack development.
+My experience is in Full-Stack development.

 * 🌍  I'm based in Colorado
 * ✉️  You can contact me at [kswork9@gmail.com](mailto:kswork9@gmail.com)
-* 🚀  I'm currently working on A full stack application involving React, Tailwind, NodeJS, ExpressJS, and PostgreSQL
+* 🚀  I'm currently working on A full-stack application involving React, Tailwind, NodeJS, ExpressJS, and PostgreSQL.
+Another App I am currently working on is a full-stack application using Flutter, NodeJS, ExpressJS, MongoDB, and Firebase.
 * 🧠  I'm learning React, Tailwind,

 ### Skills